ZTF666/ShareYourStory-APK/README.md

 [Share Your Story](https://shareyour-story.web.app/) .

-<p>This mobile app is ⚠️NOTHING BUT A WEBVIWER⚠️ that renders the website in a more mobile friendly way . </p>
+<p>This mobile app is ⚠️NOTHING BUT A WEBVIEWER⚠️ that renders the website in a more mobile friendly way . </p>
 </div>

 <div align="center">